What’s to Know about the Iceland Population?

 The population of immigrants has had a minimal effect on Iceland’s ethnic and folk structure.

-Does Iceland Have a Mixed Population?
+Does Iceland Have a Mixed Population of Foreign Citizens?

 Iceland does not have a very mixed population, as we can see in the statistics listed above.
 This is primarily because of the shallow migration rate into Iceland.